elifyilmaz2027/projects/README.md

 -Fraud detection with Xgboost and Catboost
 -Random Variable Generation
 -Neural Language Model with Multi-layer Perceptron
 -Convolutional Neural Network Model for CIFAR10
+-Variational Autoencoder for MNIST